-- 6.2.1 The NPPF looks for good quality development which has regard to the amenity of surrounding land users as well as Policy CS14 of the Core Strategy which seeks, amongst other things, to make efficient use of land whilst respecting the density, character, landscape and biodiversity of the surrounding area. - 6.2.2 The application site lies within an existing dense mid 20th Century residential estate.
+- 6.2.1 The NPPF looks for good quality development which has regard to the amenity of surrounding land users as well as Policy CS14 of the Core Strategy which seeks, amongst other things, to make efficient use of land whilst respecting the density, character, landscape and biodiversity of the surrounding area. - 6.2.2 The application site lies within an existing dense mid C20th residential estate.
 Development in the vicinity is a mixture of small to medium sized semi-detached housing and rows of terraced housing and bungalows.
-The area is well served by amenities, being within 200 metres of a local recreation ground, 500 metres of a supermarket and having several schools nearby, as well as having good access by public transport to local employment centres. - 6.2.3 To the east of the site is a residential care home which, is at a lower level and screened from the site by substantial hedging.
-To the north are the dwellings in Royal Avenue and to the west other two storey dwellings in High View.
-To the south is a row of bungalows accessed from High View.
-The site is concrete and contains single story flat roofed garage blocks which are of no particular architectural merit. - 6.2.4 The four houses are designed with half brick and half render and a slate tiled roof.
-The land falls away to the east so the terrace is stepped down slightly between plots 1 and 2 and between plots 3 and plot 4.
-There are small gables in the roof above the first floor windows, reducing the ridge and eaves height.
-The design and choice of materials is considered acceptable and to be in keeping with the varied style of surrounding houses, mostly built in the mid 20th century. - 6.2.5 Although small, the size of the gardens are considered comparable to the bungalows to the south and smaller sites within the wider Calcot area.
+The area is well served by amenities, being within 200 metres of a local recreation ground, 500 metres of a supermarket and having several schools nearby, as well as having good access by public transport to local employment centres. - 6.2.3 To the east of the site is a residential care home which is at a lower level and screened from the site by substantial boundary hedging and 1.8m close boarded fence.
+To the north are the dwellings in Royal Avenue (approximately 1.6m higher) and to the west are other two storey dwellings in High View.
+To the south is a row of

+4 bungalows accessed from High View (approximately 3.4m lower).
+The site is surfaced in concrete and contains single story flat roofed garage blocks which are of no particular architectural merit.

+- 6.2.4 The four houses are designed with half brick and half render walls and a slate tiled roof.
+The land falls away slightly to the east so the terrace is stepped down slightly between plots 1 and 2 and between plots 3 and plot 4.
+There are small gables in the roof above the first floor windows, reducing the overall ridge and eaves height.
+The design and choice of materials is considered acceptable and to be in keeping with the varied style of surrounding houses. - 6.2.5 Although small, the size of the gardens is considered comparable to the bungalows to the south and smaller sites within the wider Calcot area.
 Policy CS4 notes that developments should make efficient use of land, with greater intensity of development at places with good public transport accessibility, it notes that in areas outside town centres, new residential development will predominantly consist of family sized housing which should achieve densities of between 30 and 50 dwellings per hectare.
 The proposal equates to 34 dwellings per hectare and is considered an appropriate density for the character of the area.